MOMENTS WITH SINEAD O’CONNOR

 “What do I do with this?” she said.
 “Stick it up my arse?”

 Admittedly, the piece of driftwood I had given her had no narrative purpose and was probably a lame idea.
-We chucked it into Dublin Bay.
+A redundant prop, it was chucked into Dublin Bay.

 Even so, I thought it was funny to hear one of pop music’s sweetest voices talk about arses.

 We had walked from the hotel down the promenade looking for a place to shoot.
 Mother nature had provided a giant wind machine which was on full power, blowing a gale.
 Sinead hung on tight to the cast-iron post of the canopy.